 2. Burn the ISO to a thumb drive

-Use Rufus, or another free app like Unetbootin, to burn the ISO to the thumb drive.
-Since the title of this article is “How to create a thumb drive with Rufus”, here’s how it’s done with, well, Rufus…
+Use Rufus (only works in Windows), or another free app like Unetbootin, to burn the ISO to the thumb drive.
+Since the title of this article is “How to create a thumb drive with Rufus” here’s how it’s done with, well, Rufus…

 a.
 Download Rufus from https://rufus.akeo.ie.
 It’s free.